U.S. allies greet Biden as next president despite Trump refusal to concede

 In the run-up to the vote, President Vladimir Putin seemed to hedge his bets, frowning on Biden’s anti-Russian rhetoric but welcoming his comments on nuclear arms control.
 Putin also defended Biden’s son, Hunter, against criticism from Trump.

-Israeli and Saudi governments, whose leaders are among the closest Trump allies in the Middle East, were also quiet -- as was Hungary’s Viktor Orban, who had endorsed Trump’s re-election bid and accused Biden’s Democrats of “moral imperialism”.
+Israeli and Saudi governments, whose leaders are among the closest Trump allies in the Middle East, were also quiet.

 Israeli Prime Minister Benjamin Netanyahu made no immediate comment, and a picture of him and Trump remained at the top of the hawkish Israeli leader’s Facebook page.